 Like the Dalmation, the husky was bred to travel long distances in sometimes harsh conditions.
 They require plenty of walks and runs, especially since bored huskies are notorious for escaping or digging up yards.

-While this breed is a popular family pet, they also retain the strong instincts that make them excel as police and military dogs.
+While this dog breed is a popular family pet, they also retain the strong instincts that make them excel as police and military dogs.
 Fortunately, their loyal personalities make them a fun breed to train.

 Don’t let their small snouts and pint-sized build fool you.
 These dogs are energetic and love to run.
 Long walks are often enough to tire them out, but they love doing fun obstacle courses where they really get to stretch their legs.